Rohityadav9304/Rohityadav9304/README.md

 - 👋 Hi, I’m @Rohityadav9304
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning Machine learning and deeep learning -
+- 🌱 I’m currently working on Machine learning and deeep learning projects -
 - 📫 How to reach me
 : Website : expertx24.com